jdeathe/centos-ssh-mysql/README.md

 centos-ssh-mysql
 ================

+Docker Image including:
-Docker Image of CentOS-6 6.9 x86_64, MySQL 5.1.
+- CentOS-6 6.9 x86_64, MySQL 5.1.
+- CentOS-7 7.4.1708 x86_64, MySQL 5.7 Community Server.

 Includes Automated password generation and an option for custom initialisation SQL.
 Supports custom configuration via environment variables.

 ## Overview & links

-The latest CentOS-6 based release can be pulled from the centos-6 Docker tag.
-It is recommended to select a specific release tag - the convention is `centos-6-1.8.4` or `1.8.4` for the [1.8.4](https://github.com/jdeathe/centos-ssh-mysql/tree/1.8.4) release tag.
+The latest CentOS-7 based release can be pulled from the `centos-7-mysql57-community` Docker tag.
+It is recommended to select a specific release tag - the convention is `centos-7-mysql57-community-2.0.0` or `2.0.0` for the [2.0.0](https://github.com/jdeathe/centos-ssh-mysql/tree/2.0.0) release tag.

 ### Tags and respective `Dockerfile` links

+- `centos-7-mysql57-community`, `centos-7-mysql57-community-2.0.0`, `2.0.0`  [(centos-7-mysql57-community/Dockerfile)](https://github.com/jdeathe/centos-ssh-mysql/blob/centos-7-mysql57-community/Dockerfile)
 - `centos-6`, `centos-6-1.8.4`, `1.8.4` [(centos-6/Dockerfile)](https://github.com/jdeathe/centos-ssh-mysql/blob/centos-6/Dockerfile)

 The Dockerfile can be used to build a base image that is the bases for several other docker images.